 Leah Kate, a native of Los Angeles, California, was raised by her music-loving family and started singing at five.
-She is an independent rising pop artist who practically runs her label from her bedroom.
-Leah is a true-blue go-getter who, besides being her manager and creative director, she is also label head, publicist, marketing strategist, and artist.
+She is an upcoming artist in the USA for 2021 who practically runs her label from her bedroom.
+Leah is a true-blue go-getter who, and besides being her manager and creative director, she is also label head, publicist, marketing strategist, and artist.

 Table of Contents: